 I’m Beck Pitt.
-Based in the Institute of Educational Technology (IET) at The Open University (UK), I’m a Research Associate on the Open Educational Resources (OER) Research Hub and work on a range of open education projects.
+Based in the Institute of Educational Technology (IET) at The Open University (UK), I’m a Research Fellow and part of the Open Educational Resources (OER) Research Hub, working on a range of open education projects.
 Currently these include the SPHEIR/DiFD funded Transformation by Innovation in Distance Education (TIDE) project in Myanmar, Hewlett funded Global OER Graduate Network (GO-GN) and ERASMUS+ European MOOC Consortium Labour Market (EMC-LM) project.
 I am also the EdD programme Technology Enhanced Learning (TEL) Coordinator for pre-October 2019 intake of research students and supervise both PhD and EdD students working on a range of TEL related topics.

 Educational Technology & Open Education

 I have contributed and overseen the delivery of a range of open education projects including managing the delivery of the Hewlett funded UK Open Textbooks project from autumn 2017 to completion, with a specific responsibility for collaboration with OpenStax to replicate and evaluate their model of open textbook mainstreaming at subject specific conferences/events in the UK.
 I oversaw the delivery of The Open University’s contribution to the ERASMUS+ bizMOOC: MOOCs for the World of Business project, which analysed the needs and awareness of MOOC in businesses across Europe and supported the use and collaborative development of MOOC by HEI’s and businesses and have also managed the delivery of IET’s contribution to, as research lead, the Scottish Funding Council Opening Educational Practices in Scotland (OEPS) project.